The Colorado Conundrum: But I Don’t Want My Partner Charged with Domestic Violence!!!

 So—what can you do to help your boyfriend or girlfriend, husband or wife, when they face domestic violence charges you believe are inappropriate?

 First, do not contact your significant other during the term of the no contact order.
-While every county in Colorado has their own general policies about criminal no contact orders, in El Paso County and Colorado Springs as of the writing of this article, the typical protection order issued in domestic violence cases orders absolutely no contact for one week after a defendant’s video advisement.
-In Pueblo and many other counties in Colorado, the typical protection order includes a no contact provision for the duration of the case—no matter if you are married and the case drags on for months or even more than a year.
+While every county in Colorado has their own general policies about criminal no contact orders, the typical protection order in El Paso County and most other counties includes a no contact provision for the duration of the case-no matter if you are married and the case drags on for months or even more than a year.
 (NOTE: Always check the 18-1-1001 Protection Order in your own case to make sure you understand it fully.)
-That means that, even after your significant other gets out of custody, if they were to have contact with you it could lead to ANOTHER criminal charge against them—again whether you want them prosecuted or not.
-Do not put someone you care about in a worse position by trying to contact them during the period of a no-contact order—you will just make matters worse.
+That means that, even after your significant other gets out of custody, if they were to have contact with you it could lead to ANOTHER criminal charge against them-again whether you want them prosecuted or not.
+Do not put someone you care about in a worse position by trying to contact them during the period of a no-contact order-you will just make matters worse.

 Second, contact a qualified criminal defense attorney immediately.
 Be sure to speak with someone experienced in domestic violence cases and charges that is based in the area in which your significant other is charged and that has a proven track record of success.
 Attorneys are an exception to the no-contact order, and can contact your significant other to help them understand the process, and if the defendant desires, represent them in the matter.
 Properly handled, misdemeanor, and even many felony, domestic violence cases can be very manageable, and often are eventually dismissed.